 The best investing approach is to choose great companies and stick with them for the long term.
 The Motley Fool's free report, "3 Stocks That Will Help You Retire Rich," names stocks that could help you build long-term wealth and retire well, along with some winning wealth-building strategies that every investor should be aware of.
 Click here now to keep reading.

 Add Kimberly-Clark to My Watchlist, which will aggregate our Foolish analysis on it and all your other stocks.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Johnson & Johnson.
-Motley Fool newsletter services have recommended buying shares of Johnson & Johnson, Kimberly-Clark, and Procter & Gamble, as well as creating a diagonal call position in Johnson & Johnson.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Kimberly-Clark and Procter & Gamble.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.